LENDING MYTHS

 BUSTING THE BIGGEST MYTHS AND MOSTLY MYTHS

-Lender Will Put a Lien on My House:
+Myth #4: Lenders Will Always Put a Lien on My House

 FINANCE